sapho-sys/Back_To_Bowling/README.md

 Use the supplied factory function in `balling_factory.js` in your ExpressJS app.

-Create a PostgreSQL database called `spaza_suggest` use the script in `001.db.sql` or do your own database setup.

 Run these commands to install all dependencies & to run the tests